ktaylor63/southeast/site/content/wildlife/plants/seabeach-amaranth.md

 The U.S. Fish and Wildlife Service works with a variety of local, state and federal land managers to protect and monitor seabeach amaranth populations throughout the range of the species.
 Researchers at East Carolina University, North Carolina Botanical Garden, North Carolina State University, Raritan Valley Community College, University of North Carolina at Wilmington and Columbia University have conducted demographic and habitat research projects since the species was listed as threatened in 1993.

-Recently, the Service, in cooperation with the North Carolina Botanical Garden  initiated a Cooperative Recovery Initiative project that involved planting seabeach amaranth on or near six national wildlife refuge throughout the historic range of the species.
+Recently, the Service, in cooperation with the North Carolina Botanical Garden  initiated a Cooperative Recovery Initiative project that involved planting seabeach amaranth on or near six national wildlife refuge throughout the historical range of the species.
 Approximately 2,000 seabeach amaranth seeds were planted at each refuge during May and June of 2017.
 Biologists and interns monitored the plots for germination, flowering and fruiting throughout the 2017 growing season and plan to conduct surveys for new Seabeach amaranth plants growing in the vicinity of those plots from 2018 to 2020.

 ## How you can help